Frequently asked questions

 As the gay community/scene is very small, active sub-communities such as bear groups are hardly to be found.
 What you will find though is a annual bear event called BEARS ON ICE where local and visiting bears, chasers and friends take over the local gay scene, usually the second weekend in September (check out www.bearsonice.org for more information).

-There are a few social groups to join such as KMK (lesbians), Q (gay students), Styrmir (sport group) and the men only MSC Iceland social group.
-Best way to approach those groups is to contact them directly by e-mail.
-Browse through the Gay Guide in top menu for list of Organisations, Social groups and annual events....
+There are a few social groups, some are very active (Styrmir, KMK, BEARS ON ICE, Queer Choir, Q-Students) and other not so much (MSC).
+Best way to find out is to contact them directly by e-mail.
+Browse through the Gay Guide in top menu for list of Organisations, Social groups and annual events.

 Can i be open about my sexual orientation?